 The current recruitment will be used to fill Public Safety 911 Operator vacancies in the Mesa Police Department.
 This recruitment will also establish Eligible lists that may be used to fill future vacancies.
-Please review the Testing Process document for more information on testing dates and the testing process.

 A Public Safety 911 Operator is responsible for receiving and evaluating calls from the public concerning crimes, fires, and medical emergencies.
 Specific duties include: evaluating calls for proper action; initiating Police response by obtaining information required for dispatching field units; and entering data into a computer as it is being received.
 Calls and messages include routine reports, referral information, and emergency calls for assistance from citizens and public safety personnel.
 A Public Safety 911 Operator enters abandoned vehicle information and performs vehicle registration, Driver's License, stolen vehicle, and wanted persons checks by utilizing a criminal justice information system.
 This class performs related duties as required.

 Public Safety 911 Operators work in the Police Communications Center which is a twenty-four hour, seven days per week operation involving multi-agency dispatching and a valley-wide automatic aide system.
 Typically, intense training to reach full performance usually takes five months.
 As training progresses, employees are expected to demonstrate extensive communication skills, work independently, and to exercise good judgement under pressure.
 The Public Safety 911 Operator can be distinguished from the Police Dispatcher by the latter's additional responsibility for Police dispatch duties.
 This class is supervised by a Police Communications Shift Supervisor, who reviews work through observation on the job, meetings, and results achieved.
 A Public Safety 911 Operator works rotating shifts that include nights, weekends, and holidays.
 This class is FLSA nonexempt.